GreenKGC: A Lightweight Knowledge Graph Completion Method: Experiments

 \subsection{Experimental Setup}

-{\bf Datasets.} We consider four widely-used KG datasets for performance benchmarking: FB15k-237 \citep{bordes2013translating, toutanova2015observed}, WN18RR \citep{bordes2013translating, dettmers2018convolutional}, YAGO3-10 \citep{dettmers2018convolutional}, and CoDEx \citep{safavi2020codex}.
+{\bf Datasets.} We consider four link prediction datasets for performance benchmarking: FB15k-237~\citep{bordes2013translating, toutanova2015observed}, WN18RR~\citep{bordes2013translating, dettmers2018convolutional}, YAGO3-10~\citep{dettmers2018convolutional}, and ogbl-wikikg2 \citep{hu2020open}.
 Their statistics are summarized in Table \ref{table:dataset}.
 FB15k-237 is a subset of Freebase \citep{bollacker2008freebase} that contains real-world relationships.
 WN18RR is a subset of WordNet \citep{miller1995wordnet} containing lexical relationships between word senses.
-YAGO3-10 is a subset of YAGO3 \citep{mahdisoltani2014yago3} that describes the attributes of persons.
-CoDEx is extracted from Wikidata \citep{vrandevcic2014wikidata}.
-It is further divided into three subsets based on the sizes and relation patterns: CoDEx-S, CoDEx-M, and CoDEx-L. CoDEx-S and CoDEx-M are used for triple classification while CoDEx-L is used for link prediction.
-In CoDEx-S and CoDEx-M, there are curated hard negatives for triple classification to evaluate model's capability in identifying hard negatives.
+YAGO3-10 is a subset of YAGO3 \citep{mahdisoltani2014yago3} that describes the attributes of persons. ogbl-wikikg2 is extracted from wikidata \citep{vrandevcic2014wikidata} capturing the different types of relations between entities in the world.
+Among the four, ogbl-wikikg2 is a large-scale dataset with more than 2.5M entities.

-{\bf Implementation details.} We select TransE \citep{bordes2013translating} and RotatE \citep{sun2019rotate} as the baseline KGE to learn initial representations for entities and relations.
-We train 500-D TransE and RotatE using the online codes\footnote{\url{https://github.com/DeepGraphLearning/KnowledgeGraphEmbedding}}.
-We consider several tree-based binary classifiers, including Decision Trees \citep{breiman2017classification}, Random Forest \citep{breiman2001random}, and Gradient Boosting Machines \citep{chen2016xgboost}, and adopt the one that achieve the best results in the validation set.
-We also search for the best hyper-parameters based on the validation set.
-They are: tree depth $d \in \{3, 5, 7\}$, tree number $n \in \{100, 300, 500, 700, 1000\}$, and learning rate $lr \in \{0.05, 0.1, 0.3\}$.
-Results for other methods in low dimensions are either taken from previous low-dimensional KGE papers \citep{chami2020low, zhu2022dualde} or, if not presented, trained by ourselves using publicly available implementations with hyperparameter search suggested by the original paper.
-Triple classification results for benchmarking methods are taken from \citet{safavi2020codex} and the numbers of parameters are calculated based on the best configuration in the paper.
+{\bf Implementation details.} We adopt TransE \citep{bordes2013translating} and RotatE \citep{sun2018rotate} as the baseline models and learn 500 dimensions initial representations for entities and relations.
+The feature dimensions are then reduced in the feature pruning process.
+We compare among GreenKGC using RotatE as the baseline in all ablation studies.
+To partition the KG, we determine the number of groups $k$ for each dataset when the average cross-entropy of all feature dimensions converges.
+As a result, $k=3$ for WN18RR, $k=5$ for FB15k-237 and YAGO3-10, and $k=20$ for ogbl-wikikg2.